 One of Japan's three major scenic spots, Matsushima in Miyagi Prefecture, is home to Entsuin Temple.
-Also known as the matchmaking temple, it is also a popular thing to see in Matsushima for many tourists.
+Also known as the matchmaking temple, it is also a popular sightseeing point of interest.

-There are many fun things to do at Entsuin Temple in addition to walking in its beautiful garden, making original prayer beads, and praying!
-The autumn leaves when illuminated is a sight you really must see.
+There are many fun things to do at Entsuin Temple, from walking around its beautiful garden, to making original prayer beads!
+The fall foliage here is stunning - especially when lit up at night.

 The matchmaking Goddess of Mercy looks out on Entsuin Temple's beautiful garden